despinosax/deprodata-toolkit-public/README.md

 ## Citation
 If you use material from this repository, please cite as:

-**Espinosa, D. (2025).
-DEPRODATA Toolkit (Public Release): A modular framework for data-driven analysis.
-Zenodo. https://doi.org/10.5281/zenodo.16993626**
+**Espinosa, D. DEPRODATA Toolkit (Open Release): A modular framework for data-driven analysis; Zenodo - CERN Data Centre: Genève, Switzerland, 2025.
+Available online: https://doi.org/10.5281/zenodo.16993626**

 ---